• <abbr id="ck0wi"><source id="ck0wi"></source></abbr>

 ?

-The garment manufacturers association of Cambodia published an open letter in April calling on buyers to comply to protect the livelihoods of 750000 Cambodian garment industry workers.
-"All relevant stakeholders in the global clothing supply chain are overwhelmed by the epidemic, but compared with the buyers, the profits of manufacturers (factories) are meager and their pressure bearing capacity is weaker.
-In the end, the living environment for workers who live on the food and clothing line is even more severe. "
+The Garment Manufacturers Association of Cambodia released an open letter in April this year, calling on buyers to implement contracts to protect the livelihood of 750000 Cambodian garment industry workers.
+"All relevant stakeholders in the global clothing supply chain are overwhelmed by the epidemic, but compared with buyers, manufacturers (factories) have little profit and weaker pressure bearing capacity.
+Finally, workers who are already living on the food and clothing line have a more severe living environment."

 ?

-The letter also pointed out that the total value of cancelled orders in Bangladesh was 2.5 billion pounds, with buyers mainly including Arcadia (the parent company of Topshop), Debenhams, Asda, peacocks, new look and sports direct.
+The open letter also pointed out that the total value of the cancelled orders in Bangladesh was 2.5 billion pounds, and the buyers mainly included the spring and summer products of clothing retailers such as Arcadia (the parent company of Topshop), Debenhams, Asda, Peacocks, New Look and Sports Direct.

 ?

-According to cgwr, more than one million Bangladeshi garment workers have been laid off or laid off because of cancellations or refusal to pay by brands and retailers.
-Although the local government has provided a total of US $500 million in relief funds to reduce the unemployment rate, many reports indicate that Bangladeshi workers have been without income for at least two months.
+CGWR data shows that more than 1 million Bangladeshi garment workers have been laid off or temporarily dismissed due to the cancellation of orders or refusal to pay for goods by brands and retailers.
+Although the local government has provided a total of 500 million US dollars in aid to the factory to reduce the unemployment rate, many reports indicate that Bangladeshi workers have been without income for at least two months.

 ?